Slevinski/slevinski.github.io/series/formal-signwriting/publishing.md

 `plane-writing-technical-bridge.md` carries the named technical bridge from `The Shape of Writing` to `The Shape of a Sign`.
 It should be treated as a technical bridge supplement and may become independently citable if the release needs the authorship, compatibility, and dataset-scale argument to stand on its own.

 `encoding-history.md` belongs with `Formal SignWriting in Practice` because the encoding story is a practice, migration, and stewardship story.

+`Encoding Authority and Stability` should remain series-contained for the first release.
+It states the governance boundary around the stable FSW/SWU path without turning that boundary into a new technical-paper DOI.

 ## File Naming